 Okra Leaves Nutrition

-- Minerals – iron and magnesium
+- Minerals – iron & magnesium

 - Phytonutrients